dwyl/elixir-auth-google/create-google-app-guide.md

 In your preferred web browser,
 visit:
 https://console.developers.google.com
-and ensure you are authenticated so you can see your "API & Services Dashboard":
+and ensure you are authenticated with your Google Account so you can see your "API & Services Dashboard":

 <img width="972" alt="elixir-auth-google-create-new-app" src="https://user-images.githubusercontent.com/194400/69722359-c7f29680-110e-11ea-90ae-da11ba42cc4a.png">